tyehle/tyehle.github.io/_posts/2017-01-23-lambda-compiler.md

 lexParse p name input = first show $ parse commentP name input >>= parse p name
 ```

+I had never used [bifunctors]() before, but it sure made handling `Either` easier.

 This will result in a `Left` with the shown version of the `ParseError` if the parser fails.
+Throughout the project I used `Left String` to represent error.

 Every stage of the compiler has the type `a -> Either String b` so it can all be strung together with bind.